 Writing support is carefully chosen to meet the needs of all children, particularly those who need extra support or challenge.
 These include 1:1 sessions, small writing groups and phonics intervention groups.
-Children who struggle to spell continue to follow the ELS phonics programme until they possess the skills to move on.
-The needs of children on the SEND register are planned for as necessary and detailed on their Individual Provision Maps and a variety of teaching methods, including those which are adapted for pupils who have been screened by the SENDCo for literacy difficulties, are used to support the learning styles of different children.
+Children who struggle to spell continue to follow a phonics programme (such as Rapid Phonics) until they possess the skills to move on.
+The needs of children on the SEND register are planned for as necessary and detailed on their Individual Provision Maps and a variety of teaching methods, including those which are Dyslexia-friendly, are used to support the learning styles of different children.
 In this way, no child will be excluded from participating in writing activities.
 Extra resources may also be used, such as scaffolded writing frames and talking postcards for children to verbally record their sentences before writing.
-The progress of these pupils is discussed with the SLT and SENCo during Pupil Progress meetings.
+The progress of these pupils is discussed with the SLT and SENCo during Pupil Performance meetings.